 New year, new definition

-To be agile, organisations must be in a ‘learning mode’, primed to learn new products, services and markets for the changing environments.
-As a result, businesses are now thinking about a learning culture as something which can enhance the performance of the entire organisation.
+To be agile, organizations must be in a ‘learning mode’, primed to learn new products, services and markets for the changing environments.
+As a result, businesses are now thinking about a learning culture as something which can enhance the performance of the entire organization.
 Quite simply, it involves taking stock of all of the available information and knowledge and making the most of it to adapt quickly to the challenges and trends.
-When the entire organisation moves in this way, combining communication, learning and technology to drive the enterprise forward, you have successfully created a learning culture.
+When the entire organization moves in this way, combining communication, learning and technology to drive the enterprise forward, you have successfully created a learning culture.

 Focus on output over input